hajimes/mmh3/docs/CONTRIBUTING.md

 ### Updating mmh3 core C code

-Run `tox -e build-cfiles`.
+Run `tox -e build_cfiles`.
 This will fetch Appleby's original SMHasher project as a git submodule and then generate PEP 7-compliant C code from the original project.

 To perform further edits, add transformation code to the `refresh.py` script, instead of editing `murmurhash3.*` files manually.
-Then, run `tox -e build-cfiles` again to update the `murmurhash3.*` files.
+Then, run `tox -e build_cfiles` again to update the `murmurhash3.*` files.

 ### Local files